-(a) the parties to the contract have approved the contract (in writing, orally or in accordance with other customary business practices) and are committed to perform their respective obligations;

-(b) the Company can identify each party's rights regarding the goods or services to be transferred;

-(c) the Company can identify the payment terms for the goods or services to be transferred;

-(d) the contract has commercial substance (ie the risk, timing or amount of the entity's future cash flows is expected to change as a result of the contract); and be transferred to the customer.
+- (a) the parties to the contract have approved the contract (in writing, orally or in accordance with other customary business practices) and are committed to perform their respective obligations; - (b) the Company can identify each party's rights regarding the goods or services to be transferred; - (c) the Company can identify the payment terms for the goods or services to be transferred; - (d) the contract has commercial substance (ie the risk, timing or amount of the entity's future cash flows is expected to change as a result of the contract); and - (e) it is probable that the Company will collect the consideration to which it will be entitled in exchange for the goods or services that will be transferred to the customer.
 In evaluating whether collectability of an amount of consideration is probable, the Company considers only the customer's ability and intention to pay that amount of consideration when it is due.
 The amount of consideration to which the Company will be entitled may be less than the price stated in the contract if the consideration is variable because a price concession may be offer ed to the customer.